-The most crucial things for WEnotes are the value that start with
+The most crucial things for WEnotes are the values that start with '

 we_'.
 They are used by the system which filters and displays WEnotes posts.

 The OERu Tag List

 The list of tags which OERu's WEnotes looks for changes from time-to-time, usually growing as we add new course tags or other tags of business.
 Currently, the list is being updated manually, but it is available as a web feed in JSON format.
 We intend to provide both a simple editing interface for this list and to provide an API to automate adding new tags.
 Eventually, when we create a new course on our Course multisite, we expect to be able to automatically registered the new course "tag" with the tag list.